Audio-Visual Continual Test-Time Adaptation without Forgetting: Method

 Now, from here, two cases arise.
-For a threshold $\tau$, $g^{*}(t,n)<\tau$ or $g^{*}(t,n)\ge\tau$. $g^{*}(t,n)<\tau$ indicates that the $n^{th}$ element is distributionally closer to $x_a^t$ and $x_v^t$, i.e, in the raw input space.
+For a threshold $\tau$, $g^{*}(t,n)<\tau$ or $g^{*}(t,n)\ge\tau$. $g^{*}(t,n)<\tau$ indicates that the $n^{th}$ element is distributionally closer to $x_a^t$ and $x_v^t$, \ie in the raw input space.
 As seen earlier in Figure \ref{fig:attn_generalization}, for example, attention fusion parameters adapted to \textit{Gaussian Noise} transferred to \textit{Shot Noise} and \textit{Impulse Noise} with improved performances over the source model.
-Hence, at any $t$, we are interested in finding the best or matched buffer element that is the closest to $x_a^t$ and $x_v^t$.
+Hence, at any time-step $t$ in the continual setting, we are interested in finding the best or matched buffer element that is the closest to $x_a^t$ and $x_v^t$.
 To select, we solve the following optimization problem,